 5. Online catalogs

-Local stores and eCommerce website are known to share product catalogs with their customers.
+Local stores and eCommerce websites are known to share product catalogs with their customers.
 Some of them create weekly catalogs while others are keeping their customers informed only when they change the stocks or when they have something special to offer such as sales or premium products.
 These files can also be converted into HTML5 flipbooks for a plus of accessibility and readability.
 Thus, you can make sure that every customer is able to read your catalog and make a purchase based on what you have to offer.

 Why convert these above files into HTML5 flipbooks?